Git-Lebannen/AHKScripts/README.md

 # AHKScripts
 A collection of AutoHotkey scripts.
-Scripts are made to work with AutoHotkey version 1.1, unless otherwise specified.
+Scripts are made to work with AutoHotkey version 1.1, downloadable here: https://www.autohotkey.com/, unless otherwise specified.
-The master.ahk and ahkSkripts folder must be placed into the windows startup folder, found at:
+For most functionality, the master.ahk file and ahkSkripts folder must be placed into the windows startup folder, found here:
 **"C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup"**